emilcozma/emilcozma/README.md

 ## Hello 👋,

-My name Emil COZMA and I'm a Full-stack Web Developer.
-I'm from Romania and now I am living in Spain trying to find the perfect work-life balance.
+My name is Emil COZMA and I'm a Full-stack Web Developer.
+I'm from Romania, and now I am living in Spain, trying to find the perfect work-life balance.

 - 🔭 I’m currently working on some Arduino and Rasperry Pi projects
-- 🌱 I’m currently learning Rust, TypeScript
+- 🌱 I’m currently learning Rust and TypeScript
 - 📫 How to reach me: emil.cozma@gmail.com

 $~$